Concinnity-Risks/RansomCoinPublic/README.md

 ![Temporal Ransoms CSV](/Assets/Images/temporal-ransoms.png)

+### Eventcoin.py

+This code will probably need to be altered to be made usable with your own MISP instance.
+It uses PyMISP to create events from the Ransomware.csv file, and groups of events share the same name.
+The default is to create events that are not published, and then to add details by hand before publishing.
+YMMV.

 ## Consider Donating

 We accept anonymous donations towards our software development on this project via a Monero address: